 As the first realized Weyl semimetal in the laboratory, TaAs shows a Weyl semimetal state when a non-zero spin-orbit coupling is considered.
 While when spin-orbit coupling becomes zero, TaAs presents a topological nodal line semimetal\cite{weng,shuang}.
 Topological nodal line semimetal has a nontrivial shape of Fermi surface where Fermi nodal points form a circle under certain symmetries, e.g. mirror reflection symmetry\cite{burkov1,fang1}.
 The existence of spin-orbit coupling breaks the mirror symmetry and changes a nodal line semimetal state into a Weyl semimetal state.
-Thus, studying the competition between the Weyl semimetal state and the topological nodal line state could help understand topological properties clearly and predict new topological materials.
-Based on this, we build effective field theory models to simulate such a process.
-By tuning the model parameters, we could realize a nodal line semimetal state which evolves into a Weyl semimetal state under parameter change.
-During this process, several other states could also be realized, including Dirac semimetal, triple-degenerate nodal point semimetal\cite{fang2,fang3,weng2}, and a topological trivial state.
-These abundant states indicate the happening of a topological phase transition.
-Through the calculation of the topological invariants, we label the different topological states successfully.
-We would also like to mention that a novel quantum phase transition point is realized during this phase transition, which is different from the phase transitions occurring in the single Weyl semimetal and the single nodal line semimetal.
-In the case of the Weyl semimetal and the nodal line semimetal, the Dirac point serves as the critical point.
+Thus, studying the topological phase transition between the Weyl semimetal state and the topological nodal line state could help understand topological properties clearly and predict new topological materials.

+In this paper, we study such a process in relativistic field theory models, the advantage of which has been introduced above.
+Tuning the parameters in the system, we could realize a nodal line semimetal state which evolves into a Weyl semimetal state along with the change of parameters.
+In this process, several other states could also exist, including Dirac semimetals, triple-degenerate nodal point semimetals\cite{fang2,fang3,weng2}, and a topological trivial state.
+A novel quantum phase transition point is realized during this phase transition, which is different from the phase transitions occurring in the single Weyl semimetal or the single nodal line semimetal with the Dirac point being the critical point.
 In this phase transition, the critical phase behaves like a single Dirac point surrounded by nodal walls.
 This novel phase is quite similar to the state realized in PtGa that breaks the no-go theorem, which brings far-reaching physics meaning\cite{Ma}.